nicolus/orchard/README.md

 ::1 mailhog.test
 ```

-Navigate to where you downloaded the repo :
+Inside Ubuntu, navigate to where you downloaded the repo :
 ```shell script
 $ cd /mnt/c/orchard
 ```